Positives

 Days: 6+

-Conditions: and an early morning slackountry time with Drift Boards.
+Conditions: Good snow, hard snow and decent pow as well as some early morning slackountry time with Drift Boards.

 Riders: James (Size 9, 5’10” 185-195lbs), Peter (Size 8, 5’11” 185lbs)